🇹🇭

 Not strictly necessary — most drivers communicate via the booking app.
 But having data helps with navigation and communication.
 Thai tourist SIMs are cheap (฿299 for 8 days) and available at airport counters.

-Suvarnabhumi → Bangkok →
+Suvarnabhumi → central Bangkok →

 Need help choosing a transfer service?